DeepQuantum: A PyTorch-based Software Platform for Quantum Machine Learning and Photonic Quantum Computing: DeepQuantum Overview

 Fig.~\ref{fig:architecture} also showcases the central role of DeepQuantum in the ecosystem and as a bridge between high-level quantum algorithms and low-level hardware execution.
 Through its built-in modules, DeepQuantum can handle universal quantum computing based on qubits, DV, CV, and graph states (see more details in later sections).
 On classical hardware (CPUs and GPUs), it utilizes PyTorch's intuitive API and extensive machine learning libraries to facilitate efficient development and experimentation with hybrid quantum-classical algorithms such as QML, QAOA, and VQE.
-For execution on photonic quantum processors, DeepQuantum provides built-in non-gradient optimizers to enable on-chip training of quantum machine learning models.
-In a word, DeepQuantum is used to design algorithms upwards for the users and map algorithms downwards to the chips.
+For execution on photonic quantum processors, DeepQuantum provides built-in gradient-free optimizers to enable on-chip training of QML models.
+In brief, DeepQuantum connects user-facing algorithm design to chip-level physical mapping.

 DeepQuantum is built upon the principles of conciseness, efficiency, flexibility, and versatility.
 Its key features include: